Skip to content

 • To book your hotel, I recommend Trip.com since it has way more options than Booking.com.

-• Don’t forget to get a VPN before travelling to China to access the Internet.
+• Don’t forget to get a VPN to access the Internet.

 Here’s my complete travel guide to China.
 Here is my guide to a far easier place to visit: Jiangsu province.
 Here’s an article about Xijiang: a place with a similar name but completely different.
 If you are fascinated by Central Asia, don’t miss these two posts, where I talk about some things to do in Kazakhstan and Kyrgyzstan.